Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in

-Having worked in yards, kayaked, cycled, played tennis, and generally experienced the outdoor life in Florida for nearly 10 years, I sometimes feel like I've been bitten or stung by pretty much every insect and arachnid that the Sunshine State has to offer.
-This article lists 10 common "bugs" (arthropods) that can bite or sting you in Florida.
+Having worked in yards, kayaked, cycled, played tennis, and generally experienced the outdoor life in Florida for over ten years, I sometimes feel like I've been bitten or stung by pretty much every insect and arachnid that the Sunshine State has to offer.
+This article lists ten common "bugs" (arthropods) that can make you go ouch in Florida.

 10 Florida Insects and Arachnids That Bite or Sting

 - Biting Midges (No-See-Ums)